 Learning how to sew as well as how to support herself

-We are deeply proud of the successes and accomplishments of the girls we have liberated from bonded servitude.
-Some of the girls who we saved from indentured labor at the age of 16 or 17 have never been to school.
+We are deeply proud of the successes and accomplishments of the many students in our programs.
+Take, for example, the girls in rural Nepal who we have liberated from bonded labor at the age of 16 or 17 and who have never been to school.
 It would be too uncomfortable for them to be in a class with first and second graders, so we place them in an intensive literacy course for nine months and then train them for a job – preferably one which will allow them to start a business of their own.

 Early on, we created a sewing program for these older girls.
 The success of this program is guaranteed because they make school uniforms for the thousands of girls we have liberated and now support in school.
 (The Nepalese Youth Opportunity Foundation (NYOF) pays the education expenses of former bonded girls, including two sets of school uniforms a year.)
 So there is no shortage of work for them.
 Better still, many of the girls we have trained have left the program and started their own sewing businesses in nearby villages.

 We have also trained formerly indentured girls to run small shops, repair bicycles, etc. Many of the girls are remarkably entrepreneurial and have started their own businesses to generate income.

 Higher education is not the same stepping stone to job opportunities in Nepal that it is in most Western countries; even people with advanced university degrees have difficulty finding work.
 Our limited funding is sometimes better spent on providing more children with elementary and high school educations and on efforts targeted at eventual employment and self-sufficiency.